Correlation Between Pfizer and Merck

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Merck Company are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
-Despite quite unsteady basic indicators, Merck may actually be approaching a critical reversion point that can send shares even higher in May 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Merck Company are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Despite quite persistent basic indicators, Merck is not utilizing all of its potentials.
+The latest stock price mess, may contribute to short-term losses for the institutional investors.

 Pfizer and Merck Volatility Contrast